 Sales rep development never happens in a silo.

-Sure, salespeople who are dedicated to their own professional learning and development can successfully polish their skills — and even overcome their weaknesses.
+Salespeople who invest in their own learning can improve specific skills and address weaknesses.
 But the best results happen when sales executives take charge of coaching and training their team members instead of expecting them to figure it out on their own.

 So how can both sides work together to help reps grow professionally and, by extension, increase revenue?

-By working together, of course!
-To get started, sales reps can adopt and develop proven career-boosting tactics that other SDRs have used before.
+By working together.
+Sales reps can adopt specific tactics that have helped other SDRs improve their close rates and advance their careers.
 And sales managers can make supporting, training, and empowering their teams a priority.
 Here’s how.

 5 habits sales reps should adopt to boost their professional development

-And while passive learning, like reading through notes or watching slideshows, is better than nothing, sales development reps typically see the most improvement from actively learning and practicing new tactics.
+While passive learning, like reading through notes or watching slideshows, provides some value, sales development reps typically see the most improvement from actively learning and practicing new tactics.

-So, as a sales development rep, what can you do to up your active learning game and increase your chances of climbing the corporate ladder?
+As a sales development rep, how can you improve your skills and advance your career?
 Start by adopting these five habits.

 1. Proactively identify gaps in your knowledge